Shrinkflation: Consumer impact

 Consumer advocates are critical of shrinkflation because it has the effect of reducing product value by "stealth".
 The reduction in pack size is sufficiently small as not to be immediately obvious to regular consumers.
-An unchanged price means that consumers are not alerted to the higher unit price.
-The practice adversely affects consumers' ability to make informed buying choices.
-Consumers have been found to be deterred more by rises in prices than by reductions in pack sizes.
+An unchanged price means that most consumers will not immediately notice the higher unit price, which adversely affects consumers' ability to make informed buying choices.
+Consumers have been found to be deterred more by rises in prices than by reductions in pack sizes, and some customers would rather have a smaller package at the old price than the old package size at a higher price.

 Suppliers and retailers have been called upon to be upfront with customers.
 According to Ratula Chakraborty, a professor of business management, they should be legally obliged to notify shoppers when pack sizes have been reduced.
+In 2023 the French grocery chain Carrefour has started to warn their customers about these practises.

 Corporate bodies deflect attention from product shrinkage with "less is more" messaging, for example by claiming health benefits of smaller portions or environmental benefits of less packaging.